 Born in Reading, growing up between Shropshire and Surrey in the UK, and feeling most at home in France, Emma has lived a wonderful array of experiences; experiences which have forged together to produce a talented musician who is in touch with the world around her.
-From a young age she displayed her musical talents and loves, firstly picking up the saxophone before then beginning to practice guitar, vocals and songwriting.
+From a young age she displayed her musical talents and loves, firstly picking up the saxophone aged 10 before then beginning to practice guitar, vocals and songwriting.

 This innate ability within Emma is founded within a solid educational background and that “je ne sais quoi” factor that only the best musicians possess.
 At University she studied Environmental Science and really honed her awareness and consideration of the world around her – ideals she still holds dear to her every passing day.
 Whilst learning about local and global environmental issues Emma lived on her own 23' sailing boat for a year; an experience which she says helped her feel more connected to the natural world and gave her the freedom to explore her creativity.

 This infectious ‘can do’ attitude was helped formed by her early years playing football.
 From the age of five, little Emma cut it with the boys and was suitably eye-catching to go on to represent Shropshire County and Centre of Excellence.
 She developed a keen competitive edge and a wonderful ‘anything is possible’ attitude thanks to these early footballing experiences and was rewarded with a stint at Fulham FC.
 Her passion for The Beautiful Game remains as strong as ever.

 After leaving University, Emma went touring around south-east Asia and Australasia opened up her mind and soul to a vast mixture of different cultures and ways of life than her own.
 She taught English and Art in a Cambodian orphanage, she studied climate change in the rainforests of Malaysia.
 And all the while, these experiences were stock-piling inside her, just ready and waiting to be unleashed on the world through her music.